-Finding: The Planning Commission finds that the proposed Comprehensive Plan Map amendment from Developing Residential to Multifamily Residential is in the public interest and would be of general benefit because it would increase the number of housing units that can be provided on the subject property, consistent with the planned capacity of infrastructure serving future development.
-The proposed change in land use designation is consistent with the location and character of the property, with adjacent land use designations, and with the planned transportation facilities available to serve the property (Wallace Road NW and Orchard Heights NW).
+Finding: The proposed Comprehensive Plan Map amendment from Developing Residential to Multifamily Residential is in the public interest and would be of general benefit because it would increase the number of housing units that can be provided on the subject property, consistent with the planned capacity of infrastructure serving future development.
+The proposed change in land use designation is consistent with the location and character of the property, with adjacent land use designations, and with the planned transportation facilities available to serve the property.

 The proposal satisfies this criterion.